Oklahoma

 What Oklahoma Massage Therapists Should Do Now

-The Interstate Massage Compact was developed through a multi-year, CSG-facilitated process involving regulators, educators, practitioners, and public-protection experts.
-The original compact language is available at massagecompact.org.
+The Interstate Massage Compact was developed through a multi-year, CSG-facilitated process involving regulators, educators, practitioners, military-family advocates, and public-protection experts.
+More information is available right here on massagecompact.org

 SB 1969 would enact a separate compact framework that does not align with the Interstate Massage Compact already adopted by other states.

-Oklahoma massage therapists and interested stakeholders have a critical opportunity to shape the future of licensure mobility in the state.
-Taking action now helps ensure Oklahoma joins a functioning, national compact rather than standing apart from it.
+Oklahoma massage therapists and stakeholders have a critical opportunity right now.
+Taking action ensures Oklahoma joins a functioning, national compact — rather than standing apart from it.
+The future of professional mobility in Oklahoma depends on informed engagement.

 Register Now